 There are many good reasons why students request special treatment.
 Instead of dealing with these as they arise, based on my past experience, I have adopted general policies that already accommodate all but the most difficult cases.
 I do not excuse absences.
-If you miss, you lose the attendance points and the opportunities to take tests and do copy cats.
+If you miss, you lose the attendance points and the opportunities to take tests and do copycats.
 Tests can be made up later.
-Copy cats not so much.
-Therefore I provide extra credit opportunities (plus ten percent on tests) to help you make up for absences that might occur.
+Copycats not so much.
+Therefore I provide bonus point opportunities (plus five percent on tests) to help you make up for absences that might occur.